wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-intro/includes/3-how-windows-virtual-desktop-works.md

 - Web client for users to connect to their workspace by using a browser that supports HTML5
 - Diagnostics that allows the administrator to identify issues through a single interface
 - Centralized management of configurations in the Azure portal
-- Broker to manages incoming connections and directs clients to available session hosts
+- Broker to manage incoming connections and directs clients to available session hosts
 - Load balancing to balance session host connections
 - Gateway to securely connect users to the workspace